- Average Hyundai Elantra insurance cost is $1,928 per year, or $161 per month for full coverage.

 Additional large metro area rates include Milwaukee, WI, at an estimated $1,878 per year, Chicago, IL, costing $2,010, Memphis, TN, at $2,262, and San Francisco, CA, at $2,596.

-The following chart shows average estimated insurance policy premiums for a Hyundai Elantra for the most populated areas in America.
-Additionally, a table is also included that ranks Elantra insurance cost for 35 other cities.
+The following chart shows the average insurance policy premiums for a 2023 Hyundai Elantra for some of the largest cities in the U.S.

 Average insurance rates by state